 Each high school provides students and families with information on their course selection process (i.e. preview nights, pathway presentations, open house, etc.) to learn about the AP opportunities offered at their respective schools.
 Interested students should contact their School Counselor for more information on incorporating AP into their course schedule.

-For the 2023-2024 school year, the College Board charges $146.00 for AP Seminar and AP Research exams and $98.00 for all other exams.
-The Delaware Department of Education and the College Board provide financial assistance to eligible students through an AP Exam fee reduction program.
+For the 2024-2025 school year, the College Board charges $147.00 for AP Seminar and AP Research exams and $99.00 for all other exams.
+The Delaware Department of Education and the College Board provide financial assistance to eligible students in public schools through an AP Exam fee reduction program.
 Learn more about this fee reduction.

 Colleges and universities grant students credit, placement, or both for qualifying AP Exam scores.
 AP Exam scores range from 1–5, with a 3 being the College Board’s minimum qualifying score.
 Institutions may require scores of above a 3 to earn credit/placement.
+Beginning August 1st, 2024, all public colleges and universities in Delaware must accept AP scores of 3+ for credit.
 Students can use the AP Credit Policy Search to see what course credit is given by different colleges and universities for AP Exam scores.

 To earn college credit or placement for AP Exam scores, students must request that the College Board send an official AP score report to the college.
 A student’s score report will include all their scores from all AP Exams.
 This entire score history will be sent to the student’s designated college, university, or scholarship program unless they choose to withhold or cancel any of their scores.
 High school seniors entering college in the fall should check their college’s deadline for receiving AP scores.
 Students are encouraged to send scores as soon as they’re available to ensure they’re received in time.